dskrypa/cli_command_parser/docs/_src/parameters.rst

 Many parameters support a ``type`` argument, which will result in the user-provided value being cast to that type before being stored.
-For the parameters that support a type, if not explicitly specified when initializing the parameter, the type will be inferred automatically from any `type annotations <https://peps.python.org/pep-0484/>`_ that are present.
+For the parameters that support a type, if not explicitly specified when initializing the parameter, the type will be inferred automatically from any type annotations (see :pep:`484`) that are present.

+.. _Options:

 Options
 -------